-When you sign the home purchase contract, you will also be expected to produce a personal check for 10% of the purchase price for your new New York home.
-The check should be made out to the sellers’ attorney or firm.
+When you sign the home purchase contract and deliver it to the sellers' attorney, you will also be expected to produce 10% of the purchase price for your new New York home.
+The mode of payment could be certified check, wire transfer, or personal check made out to the sellers’ attorney or firm, for deposit in an escrow account.
 Your own attorney will provide you with specific instructions.

-During the escrow period, you should line up any necessary mortgage financing, and your attorney will conduct a title search to ensure that no liens are outstanding against the property.
+During the escrow period, you should line up any necessary mortgage financing, and your attorney will conduct a title search to ensure that no liens or other clouds are outstanding against the property.

 If all goes well, a closing will take place, at which title to the home is transferred to you and money is exchanged.

-At the closing, you will be expected to produce the balance of the purchase price, using a certified or bank check.
+You will then be expected to produce the balance of the purchase price, using a certified or bank check.
 Most likely, you will pay an additional 10% of the purchase price at this time, in addition to the 10% you paid when you signed the contract.
 The bank giving you a mortgage will pay the rest.

 If, after signing a contract, you decide (without a reason justified by the contract) that you no longer want to purchase the home, you and your attorney should attempt to get the sellers to agree to cancel the contract and return your downpayment.
-If they do not agree to this, and you walk away from the deal, the sellers may be able to keep your downpayment.
+If they do not agree to this, and you walk away from the deal, the sellers might be able to keep your downpayment.

 Most residential real estate contracts in New York contain a provision entitling sellers to keep the downpayment as “liquidated damages” if the purchaser defaults.
 A default happens if you refuse to close for a reason not contemplated in the contract.

 Rest assured, however, that if your contract contains contingencies, or conditions based upon which the deal will be canceled without either party being in default, and you are canceling based upon one of those contingencies, your downpayment will not be at risk.
-For example, if you included a mortgage commitment contingency, and you were ultimately unable to get a mortgage, you will not be in default and should be able to end the contract without legal consequence.
+If, for example, you included a mortgage commitment contingency, and you were ultimately unable to get a mortgage, you will not be in default and should be able to end the contract without legal consequence.

-If, however, you actually default -- for example, your life plans change and you decide to stay in your old house, or move to another city -- the sellers will notify you of their demand for the downpayment.
+If, however, you actually default; for example, your life plans change and you decide to stay in your old house, or move to another city; the sellers will notify you of their demand for the downpayment.
 If you object within ten days, the sellers’ attorney cannot release the downpayment to his or her clients.
 Instead, you will likely find yourself a party to litigation to determine who gets to keep the downpayment.